 Things like avocado, nuts and olive oil help maintain healthy blood profile and keep us fuller for longer.
 Aim to add a thumb-sized portion to each meal or snack.

 Like chicken, fish, eggs, tofu and lean red meat are all great sources of protein.
 Not only an essential nutrient for our daily health, maintaining muscle mass and supporting vital functions in the body, but the added bonus of consuming a portion of protein with each meal is also it will help us feel fuller for longer and slows digestion.
 So we are less likely to need to snack between meals.
 Aim for a palm-sized portion with each meal.

 Good quality carbohydrates

 Lumpy, bumpy or whole grain carbohydrates help to minimise the rapid rise and fall in blood sugar and energy levels, which can impact on mood.
 Good quality carbohydrates also pack in some fibre for healthy bowel movements and cholesterol levels.
 Try to keep the portion sizes to a quarter of your plate and make sure you avoid the white processed carbohydrates as much as possible.

 Keep it simple and try and build your plate with the following portions:

-Keeping a Food diary can really help with this.
-Usign an online version like My Fitness Pal or Easy Diet Diary can show you the various nutritens and calories each food has.
-Also when we track our energy and mood levels post meals it can provide great insight into how we respond to different foods and change our choices accordingly.
+Keeping a food diary can really help with this.
+Using an online version like My Fitness Pal or Easy Diet Diary can show you the various nutrients and calories each food has.
+Also, when we track our energy and mood levels post meals it can provide great insight into how we respond to different foods and change our choices accordingly.
 Even if it is as simple as keeping a note in your phone after each meal or food you eat, note down what you ate, what time, how you were feeling and then how you were feeling an hour or two later, any significant events that occurred post the meal or food.